The 5 best budgeting apps of 2022

 Cost: Free for basic plan; Premium is $7.99 a month or $34.99 annually

 EveryDollar brings some old-fashioned budgeting techniques and integrates them with more up-to-date technology.
 One way it does this is by organizing expenses into a classic spreadsheet, with each transaction amount and date listed, which can then be exported as a CSV file.
 By linking a user’s bank account, EveryDollar eases up some of the manual work of filling out a spreadsheet and automatically imports transactions from bank data.

 Like many of the top budgeting apps, EveryDollar allows users to make custom spending categories and group similar expenses together.

 Another helpful feature of EveryDollar is its calendar.
 Users are able to set due dates for the different line items of their budget and get a notification when a certain bill is due, so they can avoid missing payments.

 Cost: Free for basic plan; Premium is $19.99 a month or $129.99 annually

 Best for couples: Goodbudget

 Goodbudget isn’t specifically designed for couples, but this app can prove to be a very valuable money management tool for anyone who says “I love you” but also wants to say “I love the way you handle your cash.”
-It’s built on the foundation of envelope budgeting – an old-school approach to dividing all your dollars into different envelopes to cover bills and savings – but with a digital approach.
+The app allows multiple users in a household, such as you and a partner, to sync budgets.

 You downloaded a budgeting app.
 Now what?